graylt/portfolio/README.md

 n/a

-// unsolved problems
+// unsolved problems:

+would like to include a filter nav for the index page glitchy main navigation scroll

-// resources
+// resources:
 w3schools
 css.tricks
+jquery doc
+fontawesome
+mdn
+google fonts